-A therapeutic method offering insight and solutions to a variety of problems.
+A psychotherapeutic method exploring communication in relashionships.
+It offers insight and solutions to a variety of problems.
 Issues related to family history are processed for the purpose of achieving understanding and well being.

 Areas to be explored: Relations, Work, Finances, Health.
 For a small group (up to 15 persons) providing an opportunity to examine family or other systems in depth.
 Participants may do two things: Investigate their own system and be active observers for others, in 4 sessions of approximately 45 minutes each.
 It’s a healing experience, addressed to: Educators, mental health workers or users, parents, psychology students and other associates in community services.